 Throttling is when an Internet provider intentionally reduces your 4G data speed to 2G/3G after you reach a certain daily allotment.
 For example, both Skyroam and TEP Wireless offer unlimited daily use Internet, but Skyroam limits you to 512 MB per day of 4G speed, and TEP Wireless allows you up to 1 GB if you opt for their $1.95/day add-on.
 Keepgo on the other hand, does not throttle your 4G speeds because they do not offer unlimited data, but rather a pay-per-MB approach to international data access.
 In this post, I will dig deeper into Keepgo's service offering as well as compare them against competing hotspot services.

 - Best Keepgo Alternatives

 - Keepgo vs TEP Wireless

 Just here for the Keepgo discount code?

-Use this link to Keepgo.com for 15% off your purchase.
-Your unique promo code will be revealed on that page.
+Use this link to Keepgo.com and promo code TRAVELISLIFE for 10% off your purchase.

 About the Company: Keepgo is an Israeli based company with offices in the USA, Netherlands, Israel, New Zealand, Russia and Australia.
 They are one of the original companies to offer international data and have earned a solid reputation amongst travelers since they launched in 2009.
 Their core offering consists of providing consumer and business grade Internet services, as well as wholesaling physical and virtual SIM cards to other companies.